 Remember that the only way to have 3 Flagbearers on the board is by Goldening one, so Eyes of the Earthmother comes in handy for this.
 Don’t buy it early on though, you want to get 2 Flagbearers, Titus, and Cruise Controllers first, and then proceed with Eyes.

-Beast: Leapfrogger Build (Goldrinn Alt)
+Beast: Zoo Build

-Trinkets for Leapfrogger/Goldrinn Beast build
+Trinkets for Zoo Beast build

-As far as the Lesser Trinkets are concerned, you might want to choose something that offers you sustain and survivability rather than just getting a random beast each turn.
+As far as the Lesser Trinkets are conserned, you might want to choose something that offers you sustain and survivability reather than just getting a random beast each turn.
 The only real keeper in this aspect is Fishy Sticker as this will be very useful later on once you start triggering all those Deathrattles.
 When it comes to Greater Trinkets, The golden Fishy Sticker is a good option, as well as Slamma Sticker and Twin Sky Lanterns.
 Slamma Sticker is probably the best one that you want to get if you are going for the full Zoo Beast build in Battlegrounds Season 8.

-Spells to use for Leapfrogger/Goldrinn Beast build
+Spells to use for Zoo Beast build

 Probably the best thing that you can do is to use Eyes of the Earthmother Spell on your Monstrous Macaw, but other than that, everything else is pretty mediocre.

-Strategies for countering Leapfrogger/Goldrinn builds
+Strategies for countering Beast builds

 These Beasts are pretty versatile.
 Scam builds are not a good option because all they will do is kill the initial Goldrinns and perhaps one or two summon minions, you will still have to deal with Summoned minions that are the main power source in this build.
 There is no true counter for the Beast build of this type as it’s impossible to scam it – the only way to beat it is to have some luck when attacking (sniping Titus is the best outcome you can hope for) and having more stats.
-That means that mostly Demons, Quilboars, and buffed-up Naga builds will have a chance to beat this beast build.
+That means that mostly Demons, Quilboars and buffed up Naga builds will have a chance to beat this beast build.

 Pro Tip: Try NOT to buff up your Monstrous Macaw – especially if he has Reborn.
 You really want him to die in the first attack so that can trigger another Deathrattle as he will attack again next turn if that happens.